Have some questions about Park Maui? Check out our FAQs

 The parking operator, Diamond Parking, will essentially serve as the County’s “Parking Department” to provide a comprehensive set of services including customer support, parking compliance monitoring, revenue collections and counting, installation and maintenance, and other related services.

-Ulua and the Kamaole Parks were chosen as very busy beach locations with different demographics and mix of users.
+The Kamaole Parks in Kihei were chosen as very busy beach locations with different demographics and mix of users.
 Throughout the pilot phase occupancy data will be captured to plan for improvements and possible future locations.

 Click here for proposed parking fees and permits (by location), subject to Maui County Council approval.